 - South Dakota

-20 States Don’t Tax Military Retirement Pay (but do have state income tax)
+22 States That Don’t Tax Military Retirement Pay (but do have state personal income tax)

 - New Jersey